Betting on National Hunt Races

 How do you avoid losing money when betting on National Hunt horse racing?
 By definition jumps racing brings with it additional risk every time your horse leaves the ground.

 Making a profit from punting over the sticks is treacherous enough without falling for online bookies seductive bets which often leave the unwary punters pot-less.
-It is however still possible to make money from the free bets that bookies offer new account holders.
+It is however still possible to make money from the free bets that bookies offer new customers.

 National Hunt Punting Rules